Lisa Kline: Personal life

 She was married to Robert Bryson, with whom she had two children.
 Her husband died in an accidental fall from the upper level balcony of their Malibu, California home in the early morning of January 22, 2009.

 The Lisa Kline brand

 The first Lisa Kline store opened on August 5, 1995.
 On April 17, 1999, she opened Lisa Kline Men, which provided clothing for men and was decorated with a 1970s TV, a bar, playboys, and many other "masculine" accommodations.
 Kline has been reported saying that the men's store is her favorite.
 She began on-line sales in 2002, and launched a children's clothing line, Lisa Kline Kids, in 2003.
 She also owns Lisa Kline stores in Beverly Hills and Malibu.

+The Lisa Kline store is featured in many episodes of the reality show Newlyweds: Nick & Jessica.